PencilCode/reference/documents/turtle/twist.html.md

 Twist rotates the graphic instantly and has no visual animation.

+### Example

-For example, say you wanted to use the image below in your code.
+Say you wanted to use the image below in your code.

 <img src="https://i.imgur.com/PhKFPpt.png" height=300 style="
   display: block;